Faber Drive

-Faber Drive is a four-piece Juno Award-nominated Canadian pop punk band from Mission, British Columbia, formed in 2004.
-The band consists of lead vocalist Dave Faber, lead guitarist Jordan Pritchett, bass guitarist Jeremy "Krikit" Liddle and drummer Seamus O'Neill.
-Their biggest influences are U2, The Police, Def Leppard, Jimmy Eat World, Stryper and Winger.
-They have toured with bands such as Hedley, Stereos, Marianas Trench, Simple Plan and Metro Station.
+Faber Drive is a Canadian pop punk band from Mission, British Columbia, formed in 2004.
+The band consists of lead vocalist Dave Faber, lead guitarist Nate Cavalli, bass guitarist Bailey Jacobsen, and drummer Seamus O'Neill.
+Their biggest influences are U2, The Police, Def Leppard, Jimmy Eat World, Stryper, and Winger.
+They have toured with bands such as Hedley, Stereos, and Metro Station.
+They have been nominated for a Juno Award and had multiple hit songs across the world including "Tongue Tied", "Second Chance", "You & I Tonight", and "When I'm With You", the band have played alongside some of Canada's most successful acts such as Marianas Trench, Simple Plan, Brian Melo, and Nickelback.

 Biography

-In 2005, the band released a limited-edition three-song EP under the band name 'Faber' but, due to legal issues with a large corporation of the same name, its name was changed to Faber Drive.
+In 2005, the band released a limited-edition three-song EP under the band name "Faber" but, due to legal issues with a large corporation of the same name, its name was changed to Faber Drive.
 Also in 2005, Faber Drive won Fox Seeds, the band competition of Vancouver radio station CFOX-FM.
 They were then discovered by Chad Kroeger of Nickelback, who signed the band to his 604 Records label.
 Faber Drive released their debut album Seven Second Surgery on May 1, 2007, which was followed by the release of four singles.

 The Faber Drive songs "Killin' Me" and "Summer Fades to Fall" appeared in American drama television series Kyle XY.
-The band also physically appeared on the show, playing in concert (Episode 3.01, "Psychic Friend", January 19, 2009).
+The band also physically appeared on the show, playing in concert (Episode 3.02, "Psychic Friend", January 19, 2009).